deohs/coders/demos/data_import/wa_wqi/get_wa_wqi.md

 * The `[` and `]` (angle brackets) defines a character set in this context.
 * The `(` and `)` (parenthesis) are the characters in that set.

-Translating the whole expression we have:
+Translating the whole expression we get:

 * Either `POINT ` or `(` or `)`.

-When used in `gsub()` for replacement, we replaced matching character strings with `''`, which is the same as removing them.
+So, any character strings which matched these patterns were removed.

 ## View the Cleaned Data